 A grant from the BC History Digitization Program, sponsored by the Irving K. Barber Learning Centre at the University of British Columbia, funded the digitization and cataloguing of the Gottfried family collection.

-Funding from Library and Archives Canada Documentary Heritage Communities Program (DHCP) supported the cataloguing and digitization of the archival collection and supported the development of a digital preservation strategy that ensures the ongoing accessibility and long term preservation of the digital materials.
+Funding from Library and Archives Canada Documentary Heritage Communities Program (DHCP) supported the cataloguing and digitization of the archival collection and supported the development of a digital preservation strategy that ensures the ongoing accessibility and long-term preservation of digital materials.

 Nina Krieger, Executive Director

 Shannon LaBelle, Librarian

 Katie Powell, Collections Assistant & Digital Photographer